Origins of the Qin

 Here are two accurate statements one can make about the history of the qin:

-1. Ancient Chinese histories date the origins of the qin backto what is about 4 or 5,000 years from now.
+1. Ancient Chinese histories date the origins of the qin back to what is about 4 or 5,000 years before today.

-2. Ancient legends date the qin back 4 or 5,000 years, while historical records show it reached its modern form at least 1,500 years ago, almost certainly much earlier.
+2. Ancient legends date the qin back 4 or 5,000 years, while historical records show it reached its classical form at least 1,500 years ago, almost certainly much earlier.

 Statements such as this, especially when backed up by the fact that we actually have playable instruments and complex music from at least the 6th or 7th century CE, are much more impressive than what we hear in the "fake history" often spread today.